-Student Success Services
+Student Success Services/ Learning Centers

 Student Success Services' mission is to assist students who wish to have assistance developing their academic skills.
 Many programs are offered using traditional methods as well as computer-based instruction.
 Tutoring, seminars and workshops are offered free of charge for Macomb Community College students.
-Let us know how to assist you so that we can develop programs to fit your changing needs.
 Visit our website at www.macomb.edu/LearningCenter or contact the Learning Centers for more information.